 Here you can check all the currencies – and even download their app

 Everybody is making fun of the google translator, and it certainly is not advisable to translate longer, more complex texts with it.
-But to check some words, it’s working just fine:
+But to check some words, it’s working just fine.

 PANICKING

-getting assistance in case of emergency
+getting assistance

-Although everything was going smoothly and you had a great time, a little mishap got in your way and you need assistance?
+Although everything was going smoothly and you had a great time, a little mishap got in your way, and you need assistance?
 Here is a list of

 But you still need money, right?
-Your mom will pace to the next Western Union bureau or go online and wire you whatever you need.
+Your mom will pace to the nearest Western Union bureau or go online and wire you whatever you need.
 Here is where you can pick up the cash:

 Yes, there is a lot that can happen – and probably there is very little that actually will.

-In any case, with this World’s Most Complete Travel Information you’ll be prepared and know where to turn in the event of an emergency.
+In any case, with this World’s Most Complete Travel Information, you’ll be prepared and know where to turn in the event of an emergency.

 I wish you carefree travels!